 Trauma Informed Treatment and Cognitive Behavioral Therapy clinicians are trained in providing sound trauma treatment for children.

 Juvenile Fire setting trained clinicians with the ability to do Fire setting Risk Assessment Tool for Youth (FRAT).
 The clinician that can provide treatment if needed based off of the assessment.

 Functional Behavior Assessment to efficiently provide effective behavioral interventions and treatment for individuals with behavioral symptoms of Autism and other mental health disorders.
 The goal of the Functional Behavioral Analysis (FBA) is to identify:

 This allows for an effective Behavior Support plan to be developed to address each of these factors.

-Vocational Services: ASI contracts through the Dept. of Rehab.
+Vocational Services: ASI-CT, Inc. contracts through the Dept. of Rehab.
 Services to provide work evaluations and working interviews in community based settings.
 This program provides individually based career enhancing services assisting individual in all phases of employment.
 Job exploration; resume writing/building, interview preparedness, or job placement and on-going job coaching supports.

 Other Services: Summer and Vacation Programs, Drug and Alcohol Counseling, and Domestic Violence Counseling.